Gugang, Liuyang

 Gugang (古港镇 (古港鎮, Gǔgǎng Zhèn)) is a rural town in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 62,700 and an area of 210 km2.
 The town is bordered to the north by Fushoushan Town of Pingjiang County, to the east by Yanxi Town, to the southeast by Yonghe Town, to the west by Chunkou Town and Guankou subdistrict, to the south by Gaoping Town, and to the northwest by Shegang Town.

 History

 In 2015, the former Gugang Town and Sankou Town (三口镇) merged to form the new Gugang Town.

-Administrative division
+Administrative divisions

-The town is divided into 12 villages and four communities, the following areas:
+The town is divided into 12 villages and four communities, which include the following areas: